Blog/KDP

 Amazon Ads for KDP — Complete Beginner's Guide 2026

-Published March 28, 2026·Reviewed March 28, 2026·10 min read·en
+March 28, 2026·5 min read·en

 Amazon Ads are the most direct growth lever for your KDP books.
 Set up correctly, they can turn a dormant book into a niche bestseller.
 Set up wrong, they drain your budget with nothing to show.
-This guide gives you the full method — from day one to a profitable campaign.
+This guide gives you the full method — from day one to a commercially viable campaign.

 Understanding ACoS